LSU-UE4/UE5-Level-Design/gameplay-scale/README.md

 ##### `Step 12.`\|`SUU&G`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 We can now add this to our scale register.
+We will round it up to 7.5.

 **Scale Register**
 |Item|Dimensions|